 This interactive visualisation describes the characteristics of the approximately 1,300 clients who are former or current member of the ADF who received SHS support in 2020–21.
 The majority of clients were male, aged 35–54.
 Most were unemployed.
 Victoria had the most clients, followed by New South Wales.
 The majority of clients had previously been assisted by a SHS agency since July 2011.
 More than half were experiencing homelessness at the start of support.
 Most were living alone.

 In 2020–21, fewer than 1 in 10 clients (7.9%) with known labour force status and who identified as current or former members of the ADF were employed when they first presented to a SHS agency in the financial year.
 The majority of clients (51% or over 600 clients) were unemployed, while two fifths of clients (41% or around 500 clients) were not in the labour force (Supplementary table ADF.6).

 SHS clients can face additional vulnerabilities that make them more susceptible to experiencing homelessness, in particular family and domestic violence, a current mental health issue and problematic drug and/or alcohol use.

 SHS agencies provide a range of support services.
-For clients who identified as current or former members of the ADF receiving SHS support in 2019–20 (Supplementary table ADF.5 and ADF.6):
+For clients who identified as current or former members of the ADF receiving SHS support in 2020–21 (Supplementary tables ADF.4 and ADF.5):

-In 2019–20, the provision of support services to clients varied based on their identified need on presentation (Supplementary table ADF.3):
+In 2020–21, the provision of support services to clients varied based on their identified need on presentation (Figure ADF.3, Supplementary table ADF.2):

 Compared with the general SHS population, clients who identified as current or former members of the ADF were more likely to need: